Multilingual Event Linking to Wikidata: Multilingual Event Linking Dataset

 \subsection{Task Definition}

-Given a event mention in context, the task is to link the mention to the corresponding event from a candidate pool of events from Wikidata.
+Given a mention and a pool of events from a KB, the task is to identify the mention's reference in the KB.
 For instance, the three mentions from column 1 in \autoref{fig:intro_example} are to be linked to the Wikidata event, Q830917.
-Following \citet{logeswaran-etal-2019-zero}, we adopt an in-KB evaluation approach.
-Therefore, every mention in our dataset refers to a valid event from the KB (Wikidata).
+Following \citet{logeswaran-etal-2019-zero}, we assume an in-KB evaluation approach, therefore, every mention refers to a valid event from the KB (Wikidata).
 We collect descriptions for the Wikidata events from all the corresponding language Wikipedias.
-Specifically, we obtain the article title and the first paragraph to compile the description.
-This way we obtain multilingual descriptions for all of our events (column 2 in \autoref{fig:intro_example}).
+The article title and the first paragraph constitute the event description.
+This results in multilingual descriptions for each event (column 2 in \autoref{fig:intro_example}).
 We propose two variants of the event linking task, \textit{multilingual} and \textit{crosslingual}, depending on the source and target languages.
-We define the language of input mention as the source language, and the one of event description as the target language.
-Note that the event label itself (e.g. Q830917) is language-agnostic, facilitating crosslingual learning.
+We define the input mention and event description as source and target respectively.
+The event label itself (e.g. Q830917) is language-agnostic.

-\textbf{Multilingual Event Linking:} Given a mention from language X, the linker searches through the event candidates from the same language X to identify the correct link.
-The source and target language are the same in the multilingual task.
-Additionally, as noted in \autoref{fig:dataset_lang_stats}, the pool of event candidates varies across languages, thereby affecting the difficulty of the individual language linking tasks.
+\paragraph{Multilingual Event Linking:} Given a mention from language $\mathcal{L}$, the linker searches through the event candidates from the same language $\mathcal{L}$ to identify the correct link.
+The source and target language are the same in this task.
+The size of event candidate pool varies across languages (\autoref{fig:dataset_lang_stats}), thereby varying the task difficulty.

-\textbf{Crosslingual Event Linking:} Given a mention from any language X, the linker searches the entire pool of event candidates to identify the link.
-We restrict the target language to English, thereby requiring the linker to only make use of the English descriptions for candidate events.
+\paragraph{Crosslingual Event Linking:} Given a mention from any language $\mathcal{L}$, the linker searches the entire pool of event candidates to identify the link.
+Here, we restrict the target language to English, requiring the linker to only make use of the English descriptions for candidate events.
 Note that, all the events in our dataset have English descriptions.